 If you are driving with a trailer for the first time, prepare adequately to ensure a safe and smooth driving experience.
 Learning how to tow a trailer might at first be daunting, but with proper preparation, it can be a breeze!

 Understanding your towing vehicle’s capacity and limitations is crucial.
 Consult the vehicle’s manual or contact the manufacturer to determine the maximum towing and tongue weight it can safely handle.

-To determine if your vehicle is suitable for towing a trailer, you need to calculate the total weight of your setup, including the weight of the vehicle, trailer, cargo, and passengers.
+You can also determine if your vehicle is suitable by calculating the total weight of your setup, including the weight of the vehicle, trailer, cargo and passengers.
 This total weight must not exceed the Gross Combined Weight Rating (GCWR) specified by the vehicle manufacturer.
 The GCWR is the maximum weight that your vehicle can safely tow.

 Here are some key points to consider when configuring your system: